changkun/AugmentedTouch/README.md

 Furthurmore, You need site the name of contributors in acknowledgement when you publish your studff.

 &copy; Contributors & Advisor, 2015-2016.
-All source code licensed under an GNU Public v2 license.
+All source code licensed under [GNU Public v2 license](./LISENCE).